oitobit/blur-effect-enable/README.md

 # blur-effect-enable
-activate blur effect in your ROM
+Module to activate windows blur for roms that do not come with it natively active.
+Download the module and install it normally on your Magisk.